Everyday’s a ‘battle’ for sales, says 142-year-old firm betting on TikTok Shop

 TikTok Shop recently said it had become the fourth-largest beauty retailer in the UK, according to data from NielsenIQ, while beauty sales on the platform soared by 60% year-on-year in 2025 fuelled by trends such as Korean skincare.

-Meanwhile, PZ Cussons’ Mr Myers highlighted the business’s activity in Indonesia – where it has been experimenting with new sales tactics, including a live-streaming channel from its factory.
+Mr Myers highlighted PZ Cussons’s activity in Indonesia – where it has been experimenting with new sales tactics, including a live-streaming channel from its factory.

 He said: “We run three shifts of live-streamers who are driving demand for our brands that is then fulfilled through marketplaces like TikTok Shop, and delivered on the back of a moped.”